reach4help/info/README.md

 ### MVP:
 *Volunteer*
  - Users can register to volunteer using Facebook ID login (restricting users with accounts created for less than 6 months).
 If the user doesn't have Facebook we can provide and email for them to contact but we shouldn't waste too much time in this phase;
- - User can join an existing organization in their proximity;
- - User can create an organization in their proximity by sending an email (we will verify if there isn't one already to which they can join);
- - User will be notified of cases near to them(eventually in real-time notification); they can then pick them up or not do anything; we might filter the notification messages inside of the app to only show the cases that are still open at the moment the user opens the notifications menu;
+ - User will be notified of cases near to them(eventually in real-time notification).
+They can then pick them up or not do anything; we might filter the notification messages inside of the app to only show the cases that are still open at the moment the user opens the notifications menu;
  - Once the user understands the request is met, they can close the case as solved.
- - Volunteers should agree to have their name and rating be public (+rep)
+ - Volunteers must agree to have their name and rating be public (in phase 1 this will be an internal rating only for analysis purposes)

 *PIN (Person In Need)*
- - User can register via phone number.
-We confirm with SMS/verification code;
+ - User can register using the same onboarding process as volunteer (Facebook ID)
- - Onboarding process to register person, address, etc.
  - Create request;
  - Be notified when request is assigned;
   - Extra step asking if PIN wants to accept volunteer